soumelis-lab/ICELLNET/Exemple2_scRNAseq.md

 filter.perc=2
 average.clean= sc.data.cleaning(object = seurat, db = db2, filter.perc = filter.perc, save_file = T, path="path/", force.file = F)
 ```
-This filtering allows to remove all the genes that are expressed by a very low number in some clusters, to avoid false negative cell-cell interactions scores.
-If you don't know, we advice to apply first ICELLNET without filtering, and then with filtering at 2%.
-This will help a lot in the analysis (see steps 3 and 4).
+This filtering allows to remove all the genes that are expressed by a very low number of cells in some clusters, to avoid false negative cell-cell interactions scores.
+If you are applying ICELLNET for the first time on your dataset, we advice to apply first ICELLNET without filtering, and then with filtering at 2% to see the differences and filtered genes.
+This will help a lot in the analysis and for biological interpretation of the data(see steps 3 and 4).

-##### c - Compute manually average gene expression per cluster without starting from a SeuratObject.
+#### c - Compute manually average gene expression per cluster without starting from a SeuratObject.

 If your are starting from a SeuratObject, continue directly on step 3.